 Everyone who wears safety glasses is impacted (no pun intended) by the 2010 ANSI Standard involving eye protection.
-While the standard is still based around how the product performs, it is now organized by hazard types.
-These changes add new requirements for testing, rating and labeling of all safety glasses.
-So, let’s take a moment to unpack and understand how this relates to the typical employee and employer that currently uses safety glasses.
+While the standard is still based on how the product performs, it is now organized by hazard types.
+These changes add new requirements for testing, rating, and labeling of all safety glasses.
+So, let’s take a moment to unpack and understand how this relates to the typical employee and employer who currently uses safety glasses.

 1. Impact & Coverage

 Previously, Safety Eyewear was classified as Basic or High impact but the new standard now simplifies this.
 Glasses are either rated for impact or they aren’t.
 So, new glasses that have the Z87+ marking are compliant.
 Prescription safety eyewear that is compliant will be marked with Z87-2+ markings.
 These markings affirm that the safety eyewear meets high mass and velocity impact tests as well as lateral coverage protecting the eyes and will be placed on the lens and the frame.